|

 But there is such a wide choice available for your boating holiday and you can pick the

-area with the climate you would like; the further down South you go, the warmer it
+area with the climate you would like; taking a Rhine

 In the North West of France there is Brittany, which is an area known for cider and crepes

-Lorraine.
-You will find this area great for experiencing a diverse landscape from
+and Lorraine.
+You will find this area great for experiencing a

 In the South of France, obviously with the more beautiful weather, you can experience